shivharis/turtlebot3_wiki/docs/source/turtlebot3/appendix_realsense.rst

 Here is the detail specification document: `Intel® RealSense™ Datasheet`_

-Intel® RealSense™ R200 for the TurtleBot3
+Intel® RealSense™ R200 for the TURTLEBOT3
 -----------------

-The Intel® RealSense™ R200 is used for the TurtleBot3 TurtleBot3 WAFFLE.
+The Intel® RealSense™ R200 is used for the TURTLEBOT3 Waffle.

 .. image:: images/hardware/turtlebot3_models.png

 Introduction Video
 ------------------

-The TurtleBot3 Waffle uses Intel® RealSense™ Camera R200 as a default vision sensor.
+The TURTLEBOT3 Waffle uses Intel® RealSense™ Camera R200 as a default vision sensor.
 Now, here is a movie that shows how TURTLEBOT3 Waffle can be powerful with the camera.

 .. raw:: html